Meet Rachel! The Mom Behind Little Rock Moms Network

 I was born in Nashville and grew up all over the South in Tennessee, Texas, and South Carolina.
 After high school I trekked 600 miles to Arkansas to attend Harding University where I met my husband freshman year in an economics study group (the only good thing that came out of that class).
 After college we moved to Little Rock, the hubby’s hometown, where I’ve worked in retail management.

-What are your favorite things to do with your kiddo?
+What are your favorite things to do with your kiddos?

-I love to do anything creative with him.
+I love to do anything creative.
 We have a blast doing crafts, painting, dance parties, and making up songs.
 Currently our number 1 activity is creating block towers/cities for our dinosaurs to live in and especially tear down!

 What’s your least favorite mom job?

 By far it is unloading the dishwasher!
 Nothing builds up faster than dishes, but putting them in the dishwasher makes the kitchen look shiny and clean… putting them up on the other hand is the bane of my existence.

 What is your best mom hack that makes life easier?

 Double sheeting the bed.
 I always put 2 sets of mattress covers and sheets on the bed; it makes for an easy clean up that doesn’t disrupt the night sleep for any accidents.